Send the link below via email or IMCopy

 In our context, then, the serial killer's evil is again a question of agency.
 In their case, a refusal of a shared 'modern' and rational humanity.

-Watch the following TV show (Hannibal (2013)) and apply concepts from today's lecture to your reading of it.
+(2000) and apply concepts from today's lecture to your understanding of it.

 Prefiguring Hamamoto, Jenks refers us to Seltzer's suggestion that serial killing is a symptom of US 'wound culture' and a cultural fascination with broken and damaged bodies.